 Understand Git history

-Git stores history as a graph of snapshots — called commits — of the entire repository.
-Each commit also contains a pointer to one or more previous commits.
-Commits can have multiple parents, creating a history that looks like a graph instead of a straight line.
-This difference in history is incredibly important and is the main reason users find Git confusing.
+Git represents history in a fundamentally different way than centralized version controls systems (CVCS) such as Team Foundation Version Control, Perforce, or Subversion.
+Centralized systems store a separate history for each file in a repository.
+Git stores history as a graph of snapshots of the entire repository.
+These snapshots—which are called commits in Git—can have multiple parents, creating a history that looks like a graph instead of a straight line.
+This difference in history is incredibly important and is the main reason users familiar with CVCS find Git confusing.

 Commit history basics

 Start with a simple history example: a repo with 3 linear commits.

 Commit A is the parent of commit B, and commit B is the parent of commit C. This history looks very similar to a CVCS.
 The arrow pointing to commit C is a branch.
 It’s named master because that’s the default name for the mainline branch in a Git repo.
 Branches are pointers to specific commits, which is why branching is so lightweight and easy in Git.

 A key difference in Git compared to CVCS is that I have my own full copy of the repo.
 I need to keep my local repository in sync with the remote repository by getting the latest commits from the remote repository.
 To do this, I’ll pull the master branch with the following command: